claire-codes/cheer_up/README.md

 ## Usage

-TODO: Write usage instructions here
+From the command line:

-## Development
+    $ cheer up

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Also accepts an optional name arg if you want to be more personal.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+    $ cheer up Antony

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cheer_up.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cheer_up, although I probably don't know how to fix it.

 _Wittier ways to cheer someone up are particularly welcome._